parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/planning-and-future-care/progression-of-symptoms.md

 ### What can be done

 - See your GP or Parkinson’s specialist team for assessment.
-Assessments may be conducted by a specialist service, often called a Memory Clinic.
+Assessments may be conducted by a specialist service, often called a _Memory Clinic_.
 - There are medication options that have been shown to improve symptoms in dementia.
 These are generally started by a Parkinson’s specialist or a dementia specialist.
 - Memory clinic services vary by area.
 They will generally have support services connected to them, or they can give you the details of services that can help you.
-- Day-to-day strategies for memory difficulties are discussed on the Thinking & Remembering page.
+- Day-to-day strategies for memory difficulties are discussed on the <a href="/learn/managing-symptoms/thinking-concentration-and-memory" class="internal-link">_Thinking, Concentration & Memory_</a> page.
 - **Prepare:** over time dementia can affect a person’s ability to make decisions.
 If someone no longer has the ‘mental capacity’ to make decisions about their care, then decisions will be made on their behalf.
 Prepare by thinking ahead and making your wishes known.
 You can record your wishes in advance or appoint someone to take decisions for you.
-See the Future Care Options for things to consider, and the Legal Matters page for the formal process.
+See the <a href="/learn/living-with-parkinsons/planning-and-future-care/future-care-options" class="internal-link">_Future Care Options_</a> page for things to consider, and the <a href="/learn/living-with-parkinsons/practical-advice/legal-matters" class="internal-link">_Legal Matters_</a> page for the formal process.

 <div class="video-container">
 <iframe